Pro Tools

-Pro Tools has incorporated video editing capabilities, so users can import and manipulate high-definition video file formats such as XDCAM, MJPG-A, PhotoJPG, DV25, QuickTime, and more.
+Pro Tools has incorporated video editing capabilities, so users can import and manipulate 4K and HD video file formats such as DNxHR, DNxHD, ProRes and more, either as MXF files or QuickTime MOV.
 It features time code, tempo maps, elastic audio, and automation; supports mixing in surround sound, Dolby Atmos and VR sound using Ambisonics.

 The Pro Tools TDM mix engine, supported until 2011 with version 10, employed 24-bit fixed-point arithmetic for plug-in processing and 48-bit for mixing.
 Current HDX hardware systems, HD Native and native systems use 32-bit floating-point resolution for plug-ins and 64-bit floating-point summing.
 The software and the audio engine were adapted to 64-bit architecture from version 11.

-In 2022, Avid switched Pro Tools from a perpetual license to a subscription model.
-New users have to choose between three new plans: Pro Tools Artist, which costs $9.99 per month or $99 per year; Pro Tools Studio, which costs $39.99 per month or $299 per year; and Pro Tools Flex, which costs $99.99 per month or $999 per year.
+In 2015 with version 12.0, Avid added the subscription license model in addition to perpetual licenses.
+In 2022, Avid briefly stopped selling Pro Tools perpetual licenses, forcing users to subscription licenses to a subscription model.
+After considerable customer uproar, in 2023 Avid reintroduced selling perpetual licenses via resellers.
+Pro Tools subscription plans include Artist, which costs $9.99 per month or $99 per year; Pro Tools Studio, which costs $39.99 per month or $299 per year; and Pro Tools Flex, which costs $99.99 per month or $999 per year.
 Later in 2022, Avid launched a free version: Pro Tools Intro.

+In 2004, Pro Tools was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."